kodiidok/software-design-patterns-java/pre-requisites/problem-statements.md

 ## 2. Library Management System:

-Description: The library management system oversees tasks such as adding books, managing member records, and facilitating book borrowing.
-A more intricate action is the ability to "Renew Books," extending the core functionality of borrowing.
+The Library Management System involves the Librarian and Members.
+The Librarian oversees book additions, member records, and system management.
+Members engage in tasks like browsing and borrowing books.
+"Renew Books," allows Members to extend book borrowings online for added convenience.

 ## 3. Online Shopping System: